strata-scribe/SimpDL/README.md

 **Enjoy using SimpDL!** If you have any issues or suggestions, feel free[ to ](https://github.com/annashumate1/SimpDL/issues)[open an issue](https://github.com/annashumate1/SimpDL/issues) or reach out on [Telegram:](https://t.me/annashumatelover)

-## Anna
+## Terms and Conditions
-You can only use this program if you love and respect Anna
+### By downloading and using this program you agree that Anna is beautiful and deserves every ounce of respect you have
 ![annamainpic](https://github.com/user-attachments/assets/e66ffc59-f920-4a9d-b4cb-d18a11482e3e)